 What is the difference between a hybrid SUV and a plug-in hybrid SUV?

-Both types of SUV are powered by a combination of a petrol or diesel engine and an electric motor with battery pack.
+Both types of SUV are powered by a combination of a petrol or diesel engine and an electric motor with a battery pack.
 They’re a complex stepping stone between ICE and EV, offering some of the advantages and drawbacks of both.

-The key difference between a hybrid SUV and a plug-in hybrid SUV is that the latter has a much larger battery and motor and needs to be plugged in to keep it topped up.
+The key difference between a hybrid SUV and a plug-in hybrid SUV is that the latter has a much larger battery and motor, and it needs to be plugged in to keep it topped up.
 The former’s battery is solely charged up by the engine (hence being known as a self-charging hybrid), which means you don’t have to deal with cables and public charging.

 What are the benefits of a plug-in hybrid SUV?